List of Twin Peaks characters: Windom Earle

+Judge Clinton Sternwood

+Judge Clinton Sternwood (Royal Dano) is a judge who visits Twin Peaks to preside over the case against Leland Palmer for the murder of Jacques Renault and the arson case against Leo Johnson for the fire at the Packard Sawmill.
+He is familiar with Harry and Lucy, but meets Agent Cooper for the first time during this visit.
+He and his law clerk, Sid, stay at the Great Northern Hotel during their visit.
+Sternwood appears in the episodes "Laura's Secret Diary" and "The Orchid's Curse".

+Sid

+Sid (Claire Stansfield) is a law clerk who accompanies Judge Sternwood during his visit to Twin Peaks.
+Agent Cooper is impressed by her beauty and assumes she is the judge's wife until Harry tells him otherwise.
+Sid appears in the episodes "Laura's Secret Diary" and "The Orchid's Curse".

 William Hastings

 William Hastings (Matthew Lillard) is a high school principal who, along with his secret lover Ruth Davenport, investigated the supernatural and alternate dimensions.
 He also ran a blog named Search the Zone, which documented evidence of the supernatural and alternate dimensions.
 Hastings and Ruth later encountered the floating head of Garland Briggs, which asked them to give him specific coordinates.
 The two complied, and Briggs disappeared after repeating Cooper's name.
 Hastings was arrested a few days later after Davenport was found dead with Briggs's headless corpse, as his fingerprints were all over the crime scene.
 After confirming in an interview with FBI agent Tammy Preston that the floating head was Briggs, he took the FBI to 2240 Sycamore, where he had encountered Briggs.
 Left inside a police car, Hastings is confronted by a Woodsman, who causes his head to implode.